theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding an internship

+1. Adding an internship

+    1. Prerequisites: Ensure that internship list is empty and that there are no existing entries similar to the successful internship entries used here

+    1. Test case: `add /com Tiktok /desc create new recommendation engine /status ongoing /poc jane yeo /email hr@tiktok.com /phone 90890301 /loc remote /role Software Intern`<br>
+       Expected: Internship is added to the list in the Main Window.
+Details of the internship are shown in the Message Box, Main Window and Detailed Internship View.

+    1. Test case: `add /com Facebook /desc create new recommendation engine /status ongoing /poc sally tan /email hr@facebook.com /phone 90890375`<br>
+       Expected: Internship is added to the list in the Main Window.
+Details of the internship are shown in the Message Box, Main Window and Detailed Internship View.

+    1. Test case: `add /com Google /desc create new recommendation forum /status accepted /poc jane tan /email hr@google.com`<br>
+       Expected: Internship is not added to the list in the Main Window.
+Details of the internship are not shown in the Message Box, Main Window and Detailed Internship View. <br>
+       Reason: The internship entry is missing some compulsory fields (in this case, the phone number of the contact)

+    1. Test case: `add /co Stripe /desc create new application /status to_apply /poc janet sim /email hr@stripe.com`<br>
+       Expected: Internship is not added to the list in the Main Window.
+Details of the internship are not shown in the Message Box, Main Window and Detailed Internship View. <br>
+       Reason: The wrong command prefix for company is used (`/co` instead of `/com`)

-### Deleting a person
+### Deleting an internship

-1. Deleting a person while all persons are being shown
+1. Deleting an internship while all internships are being shown or specific internships based on find command

-    1. Prerequisites: List all persons using the `list` command.
+    1. Prerequisites: List all internships using the `list` command.
 Multiple persons in the list.

     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First internship is deleted from the list.
+Details of the deleted internship shown in the message box.
+Details of the internship are no longer visible in the Main Window.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data